ocryptocode/PPH/README.md

 - **Database Integration:** Utilizes a relational database to store and manage financial data efficiently

 - **AI Models:** Employs state-of-the-art AI models for financial interpretation.
-The AI models are trained to analyze and extract meaningful patterns from the financial data, providing insights into trends, anomalies, and potential opportunities.
+The AI models are trained to analyze and extract meaningful patterns from the financial data, providing insights into trends, anomalies, and potential opportunities

 - **User-Friendly Interface:** A user-friendly interface allows users to interact with the system seamlessly.
 It includes features for querying the database, visualizing financial data, and accessing AI-driven insights.